-THIS AGREEMENT entered into this day of , 2023 by a and between , hereinafter referr ed to as the Contractor, and the University of Central A with Ark.
-Code Ann. § 22-2-101 et seq., Arkansas, hereinafter r eferred to as Owner, in ı accordance WITNESSETH: 1.
-That for and in consideration of the pay be made as set forth in the Contract Doc labor, equipment, and materials, and to bu designated as: uments, the Contracto or hereby agrees to furn •
+THIS AGREEMENT entered into this day of , 2023 by and between , hereinafter referred to as the Contractor, and the University of Central Arkansas, hereinafter referred to as Owner, in accordance with Ark.
+Code Ann. § 22-2-101 et seq.,

+WITNESSETH:

+1. That for and in consideration of the payment by the owner in the amount of \$ to be made as set forth in the Contract Documents, the Contractor hereby agrees to furnish all tools, labor, equipment, and materials, and to build and construct that certain project in Faulkner County, designated as:

-Project #: UCA-23-040
+Project #: UCA-24-020

-Project Name: Schichtl HVAC Upgrades consisting of construction, more specifically described in the Contract Documents attached hereto and incorporated herein by reference.
+Project Name: Snow Fine Arts HVAC Upgrades consisting of construction, more specifically described in the Contract Documents attached hereto and incorporated herein by reference.
 Contract Documents include the following: the Agreement Form (this instrument); the Invitation to Bid; Instruction to Bidders; Bid Form; all Addenda; Performance and Payment Bond (MUST BE FILED IN FAULKNER COUNTY); General and Supplementary Conditions; Drawings and Specifications.
 All construction shall be in exact accord with the Contract Documents filed with the UCA Procurement Department, located at 201 Donaghey Avenue, Wingo 113 in Conway, AR.
 UCA Procurement Department shall have direct contract supervision.
 Said construction shall be to the satisfaction of the UCA Procurement Department, and in accordance with the laws of the State of Arkansas, and the work shall be subject to inspection and approval at all times by the appropriate state and federal agencies.

-- 2. Owner may at any time during the progress of the work alter, change, subtract from, or add to said Contract Documents without violating this Agreement or the terms thereof.
+2. Owner may at any time during the progress of the work alter, change, subtract from, or add to said Contract Documents without violating this Agreement or the terms thereof.
 Said changes, alterations, subtractions, or additions shall be set forth in writing in a document referred to as a "Change Order."
 Said document shall not be effective unless approved by the UCA Procurement Office.
-Once effective, the Change Order shall be attached hereto and incorporated herein by reference and shall be made a condition or term of the Contract Documents. - 3.
-The Contractor agrees, for the consideration set forth in the Bid Form, to begin work after the receipt a purchase order and verbal notice to proceed from the construction coordinator has been issued.
-If the Contractor fails to complete the work within the 300 day time limit specified, he shall pay to the Owner, as liquidated damages and not in the nature of a penalty, the sum specified in the Bid Form of for each calendar day delayed, it being understood and agreed between the parties hereto that the said sum fixed as liquidated damages is a reasonable sum, considering the damages that Owner will sustain in the event of any such delay, and said amount is herein agreed upon and fixed as liquidated damages because of difficulty of ascertaining the exact amount of damages that may be sustained by such delay.
+Once effective, the Change Order shall be attached hereto and incorporated herein by reference and shall be made a condition or term of the Contract Documents.

+3. The Contractor agrees, for the consideration set forth in the Bid Form, to begin work after the receipt a purchase order and verbal notice to proceed from the construction coordinator has been issued.
+If the Contractor fails to complete the work by May 1, 2024, he shall pay to the Owner, as liquidated damages and not in the nature of a penalty, the sum specified in the Bid Form of for each calendar day delayed, it being understood and agreed between the parties hereto that the said sum fixed as liquidated damages is a reasonable sum, considering the damages that Owner will sustain in the event of any such delay, and said amount is herein agreed upon and fixed as liquidated damages because of difficulty of ascertaining the exact amount of damages that may be sustained by such delay.
 The said sum shall be deducted from the final amount of estimate due the Contractor.